uday-sankar/QuantumWavePacket/README.md

 # QuantumWavePacket
-Simple wave packet simulations for one dimensional system
+Simple wave packet simulations for one dimensional system.
+All simulations use the quantumOptics.jl package.